 - Courses are purchased individually.

-- Tools are available to make your life easier.
+- Online Tool Calculators are available to make your life easier.

 - You do not need to be a member to purchase a tutorial or course.